p-mayor/dirwatcher/README.md

 # Dirwatcher

-A simple python 3 script that watches certain files in a directory for a certain text phrase and returns the line number where the phrase was found.
+A long running python 3 program that monitors certain file extensions in a directory for a certain text phrase.

 ## Arguments